-As I watched the sky turn a pink as the sun rose, I was glad that, unlike my last visit, I didn’t skip this area.
+The next day, as I caught the early-morning bus, I watched the sky turn a pink as the sun rose.
+I was glad that, unlike my last visit, I didn’t skip this area.
 Here in this little town on the edge of New Zealand, where tourists outnumbered locals, there was little else to do but enjoy nature.
 The region stripped away the distractions so common in other parts of the country.

 And I also hoped that, when I come back, I’ll show Jim I’ve overcome my fear of heights.